See what the admission requirements are.

 You can count on financial support from the start of your studies.
 Depending on your financial circumstances, merit or specific requirements, you may be able to apply for a reduction or exemption of the enrolment fee.

-Tuition fees are calculated according to the 2024 ISEE certificate (Economic Situation Indicator) with special subsidies in relation to the right to higher education.
-There is a total exemption for first-year students with an ISEE certificate of less than or equal to €27,000.
-Above this threshold, tuition fees are calculated progressively.
+Tuition fees is calculated according to the 2025 ISEE certificate (Economic Situation Indicator) with special subsidies in relation to the right to higher education.
+Full exemption is granted to first-year students with a low ISEE.

 If you cannot obtain an ISEE certification, check how the fees are calculated according to your country of origin and where your family has income and assets.